Degrees and Certificates

 Miami Dade College offers more than 150 academic programs leading to the Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Applied Science (A.A.S.), Bachelor of Science (B.S.), Bachelor of Applied Science (B.A.S.), as well as numerous certificates.
 Also, high school students with a strong academic background may apply to be part of our prestigious Honors College.

 MDC courses are developed and offered to meet the many and varied needs of both individual students and the community.
 College credit courses are offered in general education, occupational/technical, nursing, allied health, business, and public service disciplines.

 |For a complete list of all available credit degrees, view our list of programs/degrees Credit Programs.

 To find out more about these degree options, we recommend that you see an advisor on your campus.

-The Associate in Arts degree is designed for students wishing to transfer to universities.
-The areas of concentration parallel university coursework and prepare students to enter the junior year at four-year institutions upon completion of the A.A. degree.
+The Associate in Arts degree is designed for students wishing to transfer to 4 year colleges and universities.
+The recommended “pathways to a major” parallel university coursework and prepare students to enter the junior year at four-year institutions upon completion of the A.A. degree.